CloudLabsAI-Azure/aroworkshop/_entries/Lab 1 - Go Microservices.md

 You will be able to complete the following tasks:

-- Task 1: Application Overview
+- Task 1: Application Overview (READ-ONLY)
 - Task 2: Connect to the cluster
 - Task 3: Create Project
 - Task 4: Deploy MongoDB